zaytsev-mxm/todolist/README.md

 # ToDo App

-Here we will try to create back-end for a ToDO application, where we will be able to:
+Here we will try to create back-end for a ToDo application, where we will be able to:

 - register new users